Team-Resurgent/PrometheOS-Firmware/README.md

 BEWARE: Certain actions will write to Xenium flash unless you disable Xenium flash by disabling the define ENABLE_XENIUM in xenium.cpp to simulate the flash instead.

-* Open PackageXbe\PackageXbe.sln in VS2022
+* Open PrometheOSXbe\PrometheOSXbe.sln in VS2003
 * Compile as Debug to test or Release for Packaging described in 'Packaging PromethOS firmware'

 ### Packaging PromethOS firmware